 The "r-factor" is the Spearman rank correlation coefficient, a measure of relative statistical agreement between two groups of measurements or data.
 It can range from +1 (perfect direct agreement) to -1 (perfect opposite agreement).
 The "t-value" is Student's distribution test for determining the unique probability distribution for "r", i.e. the likelihood of its value occurring by chance alone.
-As a rule, a t=3.5 has a probability of about 1 in 1000, or 0.001, of being invalid.
-Higher "t" values indicate exponentially increasing, stronger statistical certitude.
+As a rule, a t=3.5 has a probability of circa 1 in 1000, or 0.001, of being invalid.
+Higher "t" values, as in this case, indicate exponentially increasing, stronger statistical certitude.